ioos/cc-plugin-ugrid/checks.md

 Another mandatory piece of metadata, interconnectivity between elements, is dependent on the topology dimension.
 For one-dimensional grids, one must specify the interconnectivity between edges and nodes in the edge_node_connectivity variable.
 This variable is a connectivity matrix with dimensions (number of edges x 2).
 For two-dimensional data, the connection between faces and nodes must be specified in the face_node_connectivity variable with dimensions (number of faces x 3).

-Three-dimensional gridding is more complex and nuanced than.
+Three-dimensional gridding is more complex and nuanced than simple 2D gridding.
 Some 3-D meshes are known as layered meshes, and actually treat the horizontal and vertical components separately.
 In this sense, the mesh is actually treated as two-dimensional.
 This necessitates the addition of several variables to a dataset:
 1. A variable detailing the number of mesh layers included in the dataset dimension variables
 2. A variable describing the surface of the mesh, including two UGRID specific attributes:
 a.	mesh attribute, pointing to the mesh of the data